How Historical Newspapers Have Helped in My Genealogy Research

 By searching for names or addresses, I have been able to identify all of my cousins, great-uncles, and great-aunts.
 Furthermore, news articles from the early 1900s have revealed a most probable cause of my great-grandparents divorce, and also answered questions about the deaths of an uncle, great-uncle, and great-grandfather.
 The political, economic, and social conditions of the early and middle twentieth century are also interesting to look back upon.

-In this article, I reflect on all of the useful information found in two Marshfield newspapers and how it has helped in my genealogy research.
+In this article, I reflect on all of the useful information found in two Marshfield newspapers, one Door County newspaper, and how they have helped in my genealogy research.

 Useful Information Found in Historical Newspapers